Harshaerror/DevOps-Articles/cmagujlw9000609jp4xhj2l6d.md

 Able to up and run my app on instance that i assigned it to be

-Here i noticed that i had not crated an secure website to do that i abyssally need to set up an domain that i already purchase it from GoDaddy configured with A record and setting up an sub domain
+Here i noticed that i had not crated an secure website to do that i obviously need to set up an domain that i already purchase it from GoDaddy configured with A record and setting up an sub domain

-Following above commands to Successfully received certificate from catboat sertbot with setting up an Gmail
+Following above commands to Successfully received certificate from catboat with setting up an Gmail

 I already had running nginx running on port 80 which i need to be stop